tyczynoprzemyslaw/bitEncoderDecoderCollaboration/README.md

 </ul>

 ## Development progress:<a name ="developmentProgress"></a>
-We are currently working on releasing functioning Stage4 on 09.12.2020.
+We are currently working on releasing functioning Stage 5 on 16.12.2020.

 ## What is this project actually?<a name ="whatItDoes"></a>
 We are building an App which simulates transmission of information via internet.</br>